knative/docs/install/Knative-with-OpenShift.md

 ## Install `oc` (openshift cli)

-You can install the latest version of `oc`, the OpenShift CLI, into your local directory by downloading the right releasean OpenShift 4 tarball for your OS from the [releases page](https://github.com/openshift/origin/releases/tag/v4.10.0).
+You can install the latest version of `oc`, the OpenShift CLI, into your local directory by downloading the right OpenShift 4 release tarball for your OS from the [releases page](https://github.com/openshift/origin/releases/tag/v4.10.0).

 ```shell